-CREDITS BY GRADUATING CLASS 2021 2 credits are required for graduation from the Dubuque Community School District.
-2022, 2023, 2024 2 credits are required for graduation from the Dubuque Community School District.
-ALL YEARS Credits earned beyond the requirement are automatically counted as Elective credits.
+CREDITS REQUIRED FOR GRADUATION 2 credits are required for graduation from the Dubuque Community School District.
+Credits earned beyond the requirement are automatically counted as Elective credits.

+ENG121 (Sem 1), ENG122 (Sem 2)

 DURATION: year course

 CREDITS: 2

 OPEN TO: freshmen

 NCAA: approved

 PREREQUISITE: none

 This course emphasizes a continuation of the communication skills and strands which are developed in 7th and 8th grade Language Arts.
-Thematic units covering a variety of genre include non-fiction, short story, novel, poetry, mythology, and an introduction to Shakespeare through Romeo and Juliet.
+Thematic units covering a variety of genres include non-fiction, short story, novel, poetry, mythology, and an introduction to Shakespeare through Romeo and Juliet.
 Additionally, reading, writing, listening, and speaking skills are taught in conjunction with each unit of literature.
 Students will recognize and define multiple literary terms.
 Students will work on grammar, vocabulary, sentence construction, and writing through expository, personal, literary analysis, comparison and contrast, and research writing.